nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>date</td>
     <td>When the service definition was approved by publisher</td>
-<td>Approval happens once when the content is officially approved for usage.</td>
+<td>The date on which the resource content was approved by the publisher.
+Approval happens once when the content is officially approved for usage.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">lastReviewDate</code></td>